Tri-Sukardjo/CarSearchApp/README.md

 1. Open the solution (`CarSearchApp.sln`).
 2. Set `CarSearchApp` as the startup project.
 3. Press `F5` to build and run.

 ---

-## Testing
-Unit tests are available in the `CarSearchApp.Tests/` directory.
-The tests use `xUnit` and `Moq` to prove the implementation meet the requirement and to ensure we can prove software quality and execution.

----